Background

 The Address Question: Home vs University

-One of the most common questions students face when arranging car insurance is which address to use – your family home or your university accommodation.
+One of the most common questions students face is which address to use – your family home or university accommodation.
 Getting this wrong could invalidate your policy entirely.

 Many insurers offer specific options for students, allowing you to declare both your term-time and home addresses.
 Always be transparent with your insurer about your circumstances.